LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 indicator: both
 ---

-Chat Post Survey integrates LivePerson Functions with LiveEngage Chat.
-This integration will use Functions to re-create one of our Legacy features: the ability to conditionally send out email transcripts after a chat conversation ended.
+Chat Post Survey integrates LivePerson Functions with Conversational Cloud Chat.
+This integration will use Functions to re-create one of our Legacy features: the ability to send out email transcripts after a chat conversation ends conditionally.

 {: .important}
-Using this integration the chat server will still take care of sending out emails.
+For this integration, the chat server will still take care of sending out emails.
 Functions will only enable you to write more sophisticated conditions.

 ### Configuration

-There is no further requirements other than your Functions account has been [provisioned](liveperson-functions-provisioning.html).
-This integration is available only with LiveEngage Chat not LiveEngage Messaging.
+There are no further requirements other than your Functions account has been [provisioned](liveperson-functions-provisioning.html).
+This integration is available only with Conversational Cloud Chat, not Conversational Cloud Messaging.

 #### Step 1 - Create a new Function

-Create a new function from **Chat Post Survey E-mail Transcript** event.
+Create a new function from the **Chat Post Survey E-mail Transcript** event.
 Leave the default template selected.

 {: .important}
-Once a Function is implemented for this specific event, any logic outside of Functions will be ignored (i.e, any rules defined otherwise in Conversational Cloud).
-Therefore, make sure that the complete logic was implemented within your function before deployment.
+Once a Function implements this specific event, it will disable the existing logic (i.e., any rules defined otherwise in Conversational Cloud).
+Therefore, confirm that you implemented the current logic within your function before deployment.

 #### Step 2 - Edit the Function

-Adjust the coding from the template according according to your needs.
+Adjust the coding from the template according to your needs.
 The email result entry **needs** to contain the following properties:

 |Property|description|type|
 |--- |--- |--- |